zolex/vom/README.md

 ## Quickstart

-To give you a basic idea of what VOM does, there is a short example.
+To give you a basic idea of what VOM does, here is a first short example.

-Given your application receives the following flat array of values from somewhere.
+Given, your application receives the following flat array of values from somewhere.

 ```php
 $data = [